EdgarEspitia/python/readme.md

-# My practical excersices for learning python with GTK
+# My practical excercises for learning python with GTK

 This is the way to learn python and github